 TBI Rehabilitation Tool (2014)

-I am consulting on strategies for engagement and user experience design for the Movement Science Research Group at Oxford Brookes University incorporating patient perspective into the development of a “Rehabilitation Tool” for survivors of Traumatic Brain Injury (TBI) to share data on their ongoing experiences of rehabilitation.
-It is part of a Europe-wide research project, CENTER_TBI.
+I consulted on strategies for engagement and user experience design for the Movement Science Research Group at Oxford Brookes University incorporating patient perspective into the development of a “Rehabilitation Tool” for survivors of Traumatic Brain Injury (TBI) to share data on their ongoing experiences of rehabilitation.
+Part of a Europe-wide research project, CENTER_TBI.

 I ran a series of free public “Pop Up Publishing” workshops in libraries in Brent, Islington and Hounslow for the Librarypress project (funded by ACE), introducing members of the public to bookleteer and the concept of “hybrid publishing on demand”.
 As part of the project I also ran a one day Professional Development Masterclass for professional library staff from 7 London Library services (Brent, Camden, Harrow, Hounslow, Islington, Lewisham and Merton).